What Is a Criminal Appeal?

 Improper Admission or Exclusion of Evidence

 A pretrial conference is often held between the judge and lawyers to discuss the case, including what evidence and witnesses should be presented to the jury.
-At that hearing, the judge may rule on whether the jury will be allowed to hear certain evidence.
+At that hearing, the judge may rule on whether the jury can hear certain evidence.

 Lack of Sufficient Evidence